falkr/ttm4115-2020/pages/unit-setup.md

 - Discuss then in team an compare your results, agree on a common solution.
 - Create one final version for the whole team.

-Aside: Working first individually and then together is a helpful pattern to collect more ideas and give each one the ability to think on their own.
+:aside: Working first individually and then together is a helpful pattern to collect more ideas and give each one the ability to think on their own.
 You should always consider this approach and use it when possible.